yoonjohn/de-schema-wizard/docs/readme-ext/contribute.md

 On each platform, you must install third party dependencies before you can compile.
 These dependencies are packaged in the "third-party-repo" project.
 All of these dependencies are open source, but they are packaged for convenience.
 In the "third-party-repo" project, run:

-	mvn clean

-Then, execute the platform appropriate script (Windows - "install_link.cmd", Linux - "install_link.sh") **as an administrator.**  Then run,

-	mvn install
+	mvn clean install

-This is a one time install as long as you do not delete your local Maven repository or change any .ddl or .so files.
+Then, execute the platform appropriate script (Windows - **install_link.cmd**, Linux - **install_link.sh**) **as an administrator.**  This is a one time install as long as you do not delete your local Maven repository or change any .ddl or .so files.
 Now that that's over, let's get to the fun part.

 ## Project Structure
 Schema Wizard is composed of eight projects: three Java, one Java/JavaScript, and four Python projects.
+Project loosely correlate to a container in the Schema Wizard deployment.

 ### Java Projects
 **h2-database**: Configures and starts up the H2 database.